 |Maimonides Medical Center||Cancelling all elective surgeries.
 Visit Maimonides’ website for more information on appointments.||No updates at this time.||Approximately 711 beds.|

-All New York City public schools will be closed until April 20.
+School Closures: All New York City public schools will be closed through the end of the school year.
 453 Regional Enrichment Centers are now open and they offer childcare and meals for the children of frontline workers.
-Visit the DOE’s website to see if you qualify and how to enroll your child.

 - Essential services include grocery stores, hospitals, pharmacies, internet service providers and more are exempt from this mandate.
 See a full list of services and businesses deemed essential under this order here.

-- New York State passes paid sick leave and waives 7 day waiting period for unemployment benefits
+- New York State passed paid sick leave and waived 7 day waiting period for unemployment benefits.

-- $2 trillion dollar relief package including emergency financial aid and enhanced unemployment benefits.
+- Congress passed a $2 trillion dollar relief package including emergency financial aid and enhanced unemployment benefits.